jingyonghou/RPN_KWS/README.md

 ![image](https://github.com/jingyonghou/RPN_KWS/raw/master/Picture2.png)

-Selected two utterances which contrain predefined keyword.
+Selected two utterances which contains predefined keyword.
 The red box is the ground-truth start-end area of keyword from forced-alignment, the blue box is the best anchor selected according to the classification score, the green box is the proposed region proposal corresponding to the best anchor.

 ## Running environment